Radionuclides · 2024

 +Is there Combined Radium in Granite Mhp, MD tap water?

-Yes — Granite Mhp, MD's 2024 Consumer Confidence Report lists Combined Radium at 4–4 pCi/L. Granite Mhp, MD's 2024 report shows Combined Radium detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Granite Mhp, MD's 2024 Consumer Confidence Report lists Combined Radium at 4–4 pCi/L. Granite Mhp, MD's 2024 Combined Radium level is between 80% and 100% of the federal limit (0 pCi/L MCLG) — measured but not in violation.

 +What's the federal limit for Combined Radium in drinking water?